 Undergraduate students (Honours thesis, RAs)

-Undergraduates are an integral part of the lab.
-There are many ways to participate in the lab, but usually at minimum you must have eight to ten hours a week to devote to the research (except during the weeks around midterms and final exams).
+Undergraduates have always been an integral part of the lab and its research.
+Currently, as for students interested in graduate studies, opportunities for undergraduates are related primarily to areas of community outreach projects (see this section of the website).
+Usually at minimum you must have eight to ten hours a week to devote to such a position (except during the weeks around midterms and final exams).
 Most undergraduates begin by volunteering for a term, beginning in their second or third year.
-From that experience, some undergraduates will graduate to paid positions or to pursuing an independent or thesis project.
+From that experience, some undergraduates will graduate to paid positions or to pursuing an independent or applied thesis project.

-If you are thinking about possibly going to graduate school in psychology, pursuing a research career in speech-language pathology, medicine, or teaching, it is never too early to build up your research experience.
-The more research experience you can gain while you are undergraduate, the stronger your graduate applications will be and the clearer your view will be as to what kind of research you are really interested in.
+If you are thinking about possibly going to graduate school in psychology, pursuing a research career in speech-language pathology, medicine, or teaching, it is never too early to build up your research or relevant applied experience.
+The more experiences you can gain while you are undergraduate, the stronger your graduate applications will be and the clearer your view will be as to what kind of research or career you are really interested in.
 (Note: if you are thinking of continuing on to study Speech-Language Pathology at a university in Canada you may find the following site from Speech-Language and Audiology Canada of interest with more detailed information about programs in Canada.)

-If you think you might be interested in participating as a research assistant in the lab, please email the following three pieces of information to me: (firstname.lastname@example.org)
+If you think you might be interested in participating as a project assistant in the lab, please email the following three pieces of information to me: (email@example.com)

 - a cover letter - tell me why you'd like to take on an research assistant position.